gvwilson/thirdbit/fiction/madica/index.md

 And whatever else she might have said was cut off by an even louder alarm going, "BRRRRMP!
 BRRRRMP!
 BRRRRMP!" and a recorded voice saying, "Warning---collision alert.
 Warning---collision imminent.
-Total destruction of this space craft in five... four..."
+Total destruction of this space craft in five… four…"

 </section>

 <section markdown="1">

-## Once Upon a Time...
+## Once Upon a Time…

 Down was suddenly down again.
 Madica and Laurellen hit the floor with a thump and a double "ow!"
 The cat, of course, landed on its feet, though the snarkasaurus was under them, and Ike under that.

-"Three..." the recorded voice continued.
+"Three…" the recorded voice continued.
 Madica and Laurellen hugged each other again.

-"Twoooo..."
-The recording stretched the count out.
+"Twoooo…" The recording stretched the count out.

 The cat began licking its flank.
 "Oh, not to worry," it said in response to Madica's half-astonished, half-peeved look.
 "That 'total